ltrgoddard/thesis/temp.markdown

 supposed refutation and wrote to the editor of the *TLS* on 21 May to defend his 35-year-old argument:

-> One needn’t question the scientific accuracy of the detailed point
+> \singlespacing One needn’t question the scientific accuracy of the
-> with which \[King-Hele\] defends the stanza, in order to reflect that
+> detailed point with which \[King-Hele\] defends the stanza, in order
-> imagery which has to be explained in this way does not owe the
+> to reflect that imagery which has to be explained in this way does not
-> persuasiveness it has had, and can still have, for lovers of Shelley
+> owe the persuasiveness it has had, and can still have, for lovers of
-> to the kind of felicity the meteorological specialist elucidates here.
+> Shelley to the kind of felicity the meteorological specialist
-> The reader who finds ‘shook from the tangled boughs of Heaven and
+> elucidates here.
+The reader who finds ‘shook from the tangled boughs
-> Ocean’ potent and right (as he may go on doing after accepting
+> of Heaven and Ocean’ potent and right (as he may go on doing after
-> Mr. King-Hele’s defence) is not enjoying delicately precise and
+> accepting Mr. King-Hele’s defence) is not enjoying delicately precise
-> felicitous observation, but paying implicit tribute to the Shelleyan
+> and felicitous observation, but paying implicit tribute to the
-> hypnoidal power, which precludes the kind of actively intelligent
+> Shelleyan hypnoidal power, which precludes the kind of actively
-> attention Mr. King-Hele’s defence required of him—and required of
+> intelligent attention Mr. King-Hele’s defence required of him—and
-> Mr. Fuller.[^154]
+> required of Mr. Fuller.[^154]

 \noindent Both the argument and the language here bear an even stronger resemblance to Prynne’s ‘The Elegiac World’ than does Chapter 1 of *New